 You can also get recommended midstream urine tests online:

 All tests come with instructions, and it is important that you follow these instructions to get an accurate reading.
+View a video demonstration of how a pregnancy test works.

 When can I take a urine test?